Efficient All-reduce for Distributed DNN Training in Optical Interconnect System: Introduction

-Most existing all-reduce algorithms are designed based on electrical interconnect systems, which cannot be adopted in optical interconnect without considering the features of the optical characteristics.
-For instance, the well-known Ring all-reduce algorithm takes $2(n-1)$ steps to finish the all-reduce communications~\cite{b8}, where $n$ is the number of workers.
-However, such method is not suitable for optical interconnect system because it can only use one wavelength for transmission in each step failing to take advantage of the parallel communication features and resulting in more communication time.
-If the wavelength resources can be properly unitized, the performance of all-reduce operations can be significantly improved by deploying distributed training of DNN on optical interconnect system.
+However, most existing all-reduce algorithms are not designed for optical interconnects.
+They are designed for electrical interconnect systems and do not take advantage of optical features such as parallel data transmission with WDM.
+For instance, the well-known Ring all-reduce algorithm takes $2(n-1)$ steps to finish the all-reduce communications~\cite{ring}, where $n$ is the number of workers.
+However, such a method is unsuitable for optical interconnect systems because it only assumes one wavelength for transmission in each step, failing to take advantage of the WDM of optical interconnect.
+Therefore, we propose an efficient all-reduce scheme named W\textsc{rht} in an optical ring interconnect system with the objective of minimizing the number of communication steps and communication time for the all-reduce operation.
+As far as we know, W\textsc{rht} is the first scheme for optimizing all-reduce in optical interconnect systems.